Rocky Mount Academy

 Rocky Mount Academy is a private school in Rocky Mount, North Carolina, United States.
 It serves 409 students in grades PK–12.

 History

 Rocky Mount Academy was founded in 1968 as a segregation academy.
 In 1975, the New York Times reported that many of the academy's students would prefer to attend racially integrated public schools, but were not permitted to do so by their parents.

 Athletics

 Rocky Mount Academy won the state championship in both football and soccer in 2017.
+The girls varsity basketball team also went on to win the North Carolina Independent Schools Athletic Association (NCISAA) Division II state championship in 2025.